 She loved the RESULTS!
 Check it out...

 One of the main problems that makes MoroccanOil products not fit perfectly as Curly Girl approved products is that many of MoroccanOil‘s most celebrated products are the shampoos!
 And TRULY sticking to the Curly Girl Method means NO SHAMPOO FOR YOU!
 Even though MoroccanOil shampoos ARE sulfate-free!

-I feel that as a grown woman you should always feel free to modify your product choices to suit your hair and what it’s needs are at the time!
+I feel that as a grown woman you should always feel free to modify your product choices (Curly Girl Approved or not) to suit your hair and what it’s needs are at the time!

 Here’s How to Use MoroccanOil Intense Curl Cream for Curly Hair...

 Moroccan Oil Leave-in Conditioner Reviews

 One of the most popular leave-in conditioners from MoroccanOil is their Intense Curl Cream.
 Reviews of the Intense Curl Cream are generally positive.

 MoroccanOil® Intense Curl Cream is used as a leave-in conditioner that moisturizes and fights stubborn frizz without stickiness.

 And it’s known to make natural curls and waves look shiny, shapely and beautifully refreshed.
 This curly girl leave-in is infused with nourishing argan oil and vitamins to keep wavy and curly hair looking hydrated and touchably soft all day.

 But, you should know that MoroccanOil Intense Curl Cream has no hold and will not increase the amount of curls in your hair, but it will condition wavy to curly hair, defining and refreshing curls while protecting against frizz.